KingLak19/QRcode_Maker/README.md

 ## How it works :

 - Make a varible with the link that u want the QRcode to direct to
-- Use the .create function of pyqrcode to make the QR code
+- Use the create function of pyqrcode to make the QR code
-- Use the .png function to save the QR code as a png
+- Use the png function to save the QR code as a png